National Mutt Day: 5 Reasons Why You Should Adopt a Mutt

 Dallas Pets Alive

-Besides the companionship, the snuggles, and the long walks that get you out into the fresh air and increase your daily step count, consider this: The ASPCA estimates that more than three million dogs are surrendered to animal shelters each year.
+Besides the companionship, the snuggles, and the long walks that get you out into the fresh air and increase your daily step count, consider this: The ASPCA estimates that more than three million dogs are surrendered to animal shelters and rescues each year.
 Many of them, heartbreakingly, end up being euthanized.

 When you adopt a dog from a shelter or other rescue organization, you save a life and free up space for other dogs who are also looking for homes.
 Additionally, your adoption fee goes toward the work that these animal rescuers are doing.
 You can feel good about every penny you give them.